FredKSchott/snowpack/docs/01-introduction.md

 render(app, document.getElementById('app'));
 ```

-Check out our guides below for even more inspiration!
+Check out our guides below for more inspiration!